WELCOME TO GLOBAL HEALTH STUDIES AT NORTHWESTERN!

 1. Due to high demand for classes, you will likely not be able to take any core Global Health classes until your sophomore year.
 Do keep an eye out for elective courses!

 3. Start thinking about research opportunities in Global Health.
 IPD offers fellowships for summer projects.
-Check out our Research Fellowship Application Tips for more information on how to navigate this process.

 4. Consider joining a student group with opportunities in Global Health, such as GlobeMed or Engineering World Health.